alanng10/class-lang/Docue/Article/Word/a.md

 Word "max" has meaning that is maximum.

+Word "link" has meaning that is directed way.

 Word "task" has meaning that is to be done.

 Word "init" has meaning that is initialized.